Mattiza58/NYC-Housing-and-Digital-Accessibility-Project/README.md

 A project that takes a look at the current website infrastructure of New York City housing resources and a proposed revamp of the NYC Dept. of Housing Preservation and Development's website using the NYC Digital Design system framework.
 Served as a Civic Innovation and Public Service project for the Milstein Summer Program at Cornell Tech, under the guidance of instructor Cristian Pancorbo-Cruz.

+Presentation slides used at the expo can be found [here](https://canva.link/swy38rm7tx46u75)